 In the case of oskar though, the opportunity to play on an international squad was only one of his problems.
 While he broke out for Mouz at the beginning of 2017 as their star player, in reality, he was picked up by the team back in August 22nd, 2016.
 At the time, he was the best player on HellRaisers and Mouz’s original plan was for him to be the secondary star player behind Nikola “NiKo” Kovac.
 In the end though, oskar only played for one LAN event at the Gfnity CS:GO Invitational.
 After that, he took a break from playing on Mouz.
 He wrote on his facebook that,

 For oskar, one of the bigger hurdles was overcoming himself.
-On the By the Numbers Podcast, when talking about oskar, Richard Lewis points out that he was a weird dude.
+On the Podcast, when talking about oskar, Richard Lewis points out that he was a weird dude.
 Not a bad dude, but different.
 In my view, it seems to me that he is a callback to the first or second generation of video game players.
 The original set of people who played video games were a niche group of people.
 Many of them were people who didn’t quite fit into social norms.
 They weren’t social or charismatic people and they couldn’t express themselves fully or be comfortable in society.

 Video games gave them a safe haven of sorts for those people that couldn’t quite fit in to the typical society, who were able to find solace and confidence in what they could do in the virtual reality of video games.
 In a sense, oskar wasn’t just an outsider because he was from the Czech Republic, but also because of his personality.